---

 Tigris Global Object Storage

 Objects in Tigris are stored close to the region where they’re written.
-Then, when requested, objects are cached close to the requesting user.
-This cache is intelligently managed by Tigris based on global traffic patterns.
-This behavior offers CDN-like behavior with zero configuration required.
+Then, when requested, objects are replicated close to the requesting user.
+This durable cross-region replication is intelligently managed by Tigris based on global traffic patterns.
+This automatic global replication can replace a CDN and makes all your data available at low latency with zero configuration required.

 Running the following command in a Fly.io app context – inside an app directory or specifying -a yourapp – will automatically set secrets on your app.